kpiorno/mean/README.md

   |1 -- 26
 ```

-And the tree will right traveled because the method "walk" from traveler invoke the bound method "base" via the "call" function.
+And the tree will be right traveled because the method "walk" from traveler invoke the bound method "base" via the "call" function.

 ### Limitations